Al-Saffah: Caliphate

-In early October 749 (132 AH), Abu al-'Abbās al-Saffāh's rebel army entered Kufa, a major Muslim center in Southern Iraq.
-Al-Saffah had not been yet declared caliph.
+In early October 749 (132 AH), al-Saffah's rebel army entered Kufa, a major Muslim center in Southern Iraq. al-Saffah had not been yet declared caliph.
 One of his priorities was to eliminate his Umayyad rival, caliph Marwan II.
 The latter was defeated in February 750 at a battle on the (Great) Zab river north of Baghdad, effectively ending the Umayyad Caliphate, which had ruled since 661 CE.
-Marwan II fled back to Damascus, which didn't welcome him, and was ultimately killed on the run in Egypt that August.
-Al-Saffah would go on to become the first Abbasid caliph, but he did not come forward to receive the pledge of allegiance from the people until after the Umayyad caliph and a large number of his princes were already killed.
+Marwan II fled back to Damascus, which didn't welcome him, and was ultimately killed on the run in Egypt that August. al-Saffah would go on to become the first Abbasid caliph, but he did not come forward to receive the pledge of allegiance from the people until after the Umayyad caliph and a large number of his princes were already killed.

-In one far-reaching, historic decision, as-Saffāh established Kufa as the new capital of the caliphate, ending the dominance of Damascus in the Islamic political world, and Iraq would now become the seat of the Abbasid power for many centuries.
+In one far-reaching, historic decision, al-Saffah established Kufa as the new capital of the caliphate, ending the dominance of Damascus in the Islamic political world, and Iraq would now become the seat of the Abbasid power for many centuries.